Asedar/MOBA-Team-Randomizer/README.md

 Functionalities:
 * force and avoid position if we want to have more impact on how those positions would be assigned.
-* all player nicks provided and used in current session will be stored in browser's local storage and loaded in the next session.
 * "Roll again" which ensures that(whenever it is possible) each player would be assigned with different position than in the last roll.